 The adult apprentices become true farm leaders while also giving back to others as they help to distribute produce to food-insecure families.
 Participants are trained in skills such as sustainable growing, proper food handling and sales tracking.
 Receiving a supplemental stipend, they gain a support network and leadership skills as they adjust to life in Philadelphia.
 Our apprentices tell us they benefit from drastic improvements to their own mental health, an appreciation of community involvement and healthier eating.

 The Farm accepts -- and depends upon -- volunteers from within the local community, as well as the support of outside volunteer groups.

 Working under the leadership of Farmers Jess and Ally, volunteers plant, weed, harvest and more, helping to do the hard work that brings vital organic produce to their own community.
 Often, multi-generational families come together at the Novick Urban Farm, working side by side to plant, tend to and harvest crops.

 We’ve also worked with dozens of volunteer organizations, such as Jefferson Medical School, Returned Peace Corps of Philadelphia, Houwzer Real Estate, Temple University Football, and Philadelphia Power Corps.

-Novick Urban Farm is a 501(c)(3) pending, non-profit, educational farm program that is dedicated to promoting healthy choices, nutrition, sustainability and community engagement.
+Novick Urban Farm is a 501(c)(3) non-profit, educational farm program that is dedicated to promoting healthy choices, nutrition, sustainability and community engagement.
 By providing hands on learning opportunities to local Childcare programs, we are able to educate children at their youngest on healthy eating and nutrition, promoting long term healthy choices.
 We are also focused on building community relationships, not only through the organic produce we donate, but through the outreach programs we partner in.